marcomole00/sweng2-rp-mole/considerations.md

 As said before  images require configuration through the use of  Environment Variables.
 An example use of EV can be found in the case studies.

-An erranous configuration of a container  is hard to debug, since the point of failure may not be immediately recognizable due to the highly level of coupling of microservices architecture.
-It could be also a potentially costly error,  remember that most of k8s cluster live on a pay-per-use cloud environment.
+An erroneous configuration of a container  is hard to debug, since the point of failure may not be immediately recognizable due to the highly level of coupling of microservices architecture.
+It could be also a potentially costly error, since most of K8s clusters exist on a pay-per-use cloud environment.

 The documentation of these variables is generally found on the registry itself, to be consulted by the developer when writing the specification of the Pod.